cloudberrydb/cloudberrydb/README.md

 If you want to build GPDB without ORCA, configure requires `--disable-orca` flag to be set.

+### Building GPDB with PXF
+PXF is an extension framework for GPDB to enable access to external hadoop datasets.
+Refer to [PXF extension](https://github.com/greenplum-db/gpdb/tree/master/gpAux/extensions/pxf) for more information.
+Currently, GPDPB is built with PXF by default.
+If you don't need PXF, use --disable-pxf flag with configure.
+Also PXF requires curl version > 7.21.3.
+On most centos6 environments with curl version 7.19 compilation will fail due to this dependancy.
+You can either try upgrading your curl version, or simply disable pxf during build.

 ```
 # Clean environment
 make distclean